pippinbarr/cart253-2020/modules/04/mouse-input.md

 So far we've only looked at things that are __continuous__, like the position of the mouse, which is updated every frame of our program.

-But there are also things about the mouse that happen in a __single moment__, like the button being pressed down or released.
+But there are also things about the mouse that happen in a __single moment__, like the moment a button is pressed down or released.

 These kinds of moments in a program are called __events__.
 And we have special functions that deal with them which we call __event handlers__ (because they handle those events!).